Branchiostoma lanceolatum: Biology

 In the North Sea, breeding takes place in June and July.
 The mature adult Branchiostoma lanceolatum, aged 2 to 3 years, congregate in masses on the sea floor.
 Individuals are either male or female and spawn once a year.
 The eggs are laid and fertilisation takes place externally.
 The early larval stages take place in the substrate but a little later, the larvae become pelagic.
 They are elongated and flattened laterally and have a swollen region around the gill slits.
 These slits number 6 to 19, the number increasing as the larva passes through its various stages.
 The larvae have a vertical daily migration.
 Each evening they rise to near the surface of the sea and in the morning they sink through the water column, feeding on phytoplankton, copepods and detritus as they descend.
 While in these surface waters they drift with the current.
 The larval stage lasts for up to 200 days.

+Toll-like receptors (TLR's) act as important mediators of the inflammatory pathways for creating an innate immune response in chordates.
+Data has demonstrated evidence that amphioxus TLRs maintained a similar framework as it pertains to protein structure, while also demonstrating similar features to TLRs of invertebrates despite their lineage.
+In short, TLRS in amphioxus propose a paraphyletic relationship with the vertebrate TLR lineage.